-In our view, adopting Valpak's methodology for 2021 will continue to improve the stability of the WEEE system over both the short and medium term.
-It is also crucial that the compliance fee is set at levels that consider, as far as is practicable:
+In our view, adopting Valpak's methodology for 2022 will continue to improve the stability of the WEEE system over both the short and medium term.
+It is also crucial that the compliance fee is set at levels which reflect, as far as is practicable:

-- 1. That any PCSs that have collected above their target have an incentive to make available surplus collections to other schemes that are short at realistic, but not punitive rates, and - 2.
+- 1. That any PCSs that have collected above their target have an incentive to make surplus collections available to other schemes that are short in their own collections at realistic, but not punitive rates - 2.
 That there should not be an excessive fee imposed on PCSs that have made reasonable efforts to collect but been unable to meet their target because national collection rates were below target requirements.

-If set too low the compliance fee may inadvertently encourage under collecting schemes to overly rely on the fee for their shortfalls rather than take steps to collect WEEE or make arrangements with other schemes that have surpluses.
+If set too low the compliance fee may inadvertently encourage under collecting schemes to overly rely on it to comply, rather than taking steps to collect WEEE or make arrangements with other schemes that have surpluses.
 There would also be the potential for schemes that have inadvertently collected more than they require to be burdened with unrecoverable costs for doing the right thing by collecting WEEE in a market that may end the compliance period in overall deficit.

-Conversely if set too high the compliance fee can provide an opportunity for excessive charging by over collecting schemes as they attempt to recover far more than the real cost of collection and treatment.
+Conversely, if set too high the compliance fee can provide an opportunity for excessive charging by schemes which over collect as they attempt to recover far more than the real cost of collection and treatment.

-2021 WEEE Market Developments
+2022 WEEE Market Developments